geru-br/devops-challenge/README-en.md

 # Ship it! :shipit:

-* You should clone this repo and commit all your changes, but **don't** open a pull request or leave your code visible to the world just like in a fork.
+* You should clone this repo and commit all your changes, but **don't** open a pull request or leave your code visible to the world just like in a fork for example.
 * When you finish it, compact all the directory and send it to us. **We wanna see your commits, don't forget the `.git`directory.**
 * Send an email to devops`at`geru.com.br with your compacted file.

-Happy coding!
+Happy coding and good luck!